Bahadur Shah Zafar: Family and descendants

-Many individuals claim to be descendants of Bahadur Shah Zafar, living in places throughout India, such as Hyderabad, Aurangabad, Delhi, Bhopal, Kolkata, Bihar, and Bangalore.
+Many individuals claim to be descendants of Bahadur Shah Zafar, living in places throughout India, such as Hyderabad, Aurangabad, Delhi, Bhopal, Kolkata, Bihar, and Bengaluru.
 However, the claims are often disputed.

 Religious beliefs

 Bahadur Shah Zafar was a devout Sufi.
 He was regarded as a Sufi Pir and used to accept murids or pupils.
 The newspaper Delhi Urdu Akhbaar described him as "one of the leading saints of the age, approved of by the divine court."
 Before his accession, he lived like "a poor scholar and dervish", differing from his three royal brothers, Mirza Jahangir, Salim and Babur.
 In 1828, a decade before he succeeded the throne, Major Archer said that "Zafar is a man of spare figure and stature, plainly apparelled, almost approaching to meanness."
 His appearance is that of an indigent munshi or teacher of languages".

 As a poet, Zafar imbibed the highest subtleties of mystical Sufi teachings.
 He was also a believer of the magical and superstitious side of the Orthodox Sufism.
 Like many of his followers, he believed that his position as both a Sufi pir and emperor gave him spiritual powers.
 In an incident in which one of his followers was bitten by a snake, Zafar tried to cure him by giving a "seal of Bezoar" (a stone antidote to poison) and some water on which he had breathed to the man to drink.

 The emperor had a staunch belief in ta'aviz or charms, especially as a palliative for his constant complaint of piles, or to ward off evil spells.
 During a period of illness, he told a group of Sufi pirs that several of his wives suspected that someone had cast a spell over him.
 He requested them to take some steps to remove all apprehension on this account.
 The group wrote some charms and asked the emperor to mix them in water and drink it, which would protect him from the evil.
 A coterie of pirs, miracle workers and Hindu astrologers were always in touch with the emperor.
-On their advice, he would sacrifice buffaloes and camels, buried eggs and arrested alleged black magicians, and wore a ring that cured for his indigestion.
+On their advice, he would sacrifice buffaloes and camels, buried eggs and arrested alleged black magicians, and wore a ring that they told him would cure his indigestion.
 He also donated cows to the poor, elephants to the Sufi shrines and horses to the khadims or clergy of Jama Masjid.

 In one of his verses, Zafar explicitly stated that both Hinduism and Islam shared the same essence.
 This philosophy was implemented by his court which embodied a multicultural composite Hindu-Islamic Mughal culture.
 He celebrated many Hindu festivals like Rakhi, Holi, Diwali etc in the court.
 Zafar was also tolerant of Shia Muslims who regained their lost influence at the Mughal court under him.